I Don't Like My Son’s Boyfriend

 From your question, it doesn’t sound like there are any sirens whirring about your son’s safety, but just in case, I want to make some suggestions if you feel as if your son is in physical or emotional danger.
 Abuse, whether emotional or physical, is really common, and happens irrespective of sexuality.
 If you fear that someone you know may be experiencing intimate partner violence, there are lots of resources, helplines, and groups who will be able to help, offer advice, and importantly, lend an ear.
 The NHS has some useful advice on how to identify whether someone you know might be in an abusive relationship, as well as providing recommendations on what to do if a friend or family is in that same circumstance.
-Broken Rainbow and LGBT domestic abuse forum both specialize in offering advice about intimate partner violence within the LGBTQ+ community, and if you fear that your son might be in danger, I encourage you to seek help from one of these organizations.
+Broken Rainbow specializes in offering advice about intimate partner violence within the LGBTQ+ community, and if you fear that your son might be in danger, I encourage you to seek help from this organization.

 However, if this doesn’t sound like something your son is experiencing, but you feel a little uneasy with his first relationship, I’m afraid all you can really do is be cordial while his boyfriend is around and be there for him if or when the relationship reaches its conclusion.
 And hope, that in the meantime, you can come to dislike him a little less.